- 2 Bedrooms

 - Hotel resort

 Marriott quality with all amenities.
 Striking 2BR, 2BA villa with breath taking vistas.
-Cavernous den area, full kitchen, with phenomenal balcony.
-Kids Woody's Pool with slide, Adult Serenity Pool, Waterfall Pool, huge main pool, indoor pool with workout area.
+Roomy den area, full kitchen, with phenomenal balcony.
+Kids Woody's Pool with slide, Adult Serenity Pool, Waterfall Pool, sizable main pool, indoor pool with workout area.
 Kids club, covered parking, and too many more amenities!

 About the Area

-Myrtle Beach is home to this resort.
-Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore North Myrtle Beach Beaches and Myrtle Beach State Park.
+Located in Myrtle Beach, this resort is on the beach.
+Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and Myrtle Beach State Park.
 Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions